Fatter Don't Have To Mean Flatter

 Fast Multiband Workflow

 F(l)atter was designed from the very beginning to be the best multiband distortion plugin possible with the bare minimum amount of controls.
-Three bands, three controllers, all in the same minimalistic interface.
-You can also switch to a single band mode keeping your settings in the multiband section.
+Up to four bands, all in the same minimalistic interface.

 46 Distortion Types

 In addition to normal and inverted linear functions, F(l)atter has 46 tasteful distortion functions organized under the categories: aggressive, asymmetric, clean, experimental, rectify, saturation, and utility.
 Find the right amount of harmonics for any sound.

 F(l)atter fuses two of the most important distortion controls into one control surface.
 Drag on the vertical axis for mix and the horizontal axis for the drive.
 This way, you can find the right blend as efficiently as possible and get back to being creative.

 F(l)atter’s unique dynamic modes enable distortion processing only on the attack or release of your sounds.
 Emphasize transients, push out small details or create transparent saturation losing no dynamic range.
 The sensitivity slider adapts the amount of dynamic distortion for any input.

 Dynamic Distortion Demo

 Below is a demonstration of the different processing modes using the “Fat” distortion function, full mix, and about 50% drive.
 The demo goes in the order of: no distortion -> normal distortion -> distortion for attack -> distortion for release.